I remember my dad stuffing us kids in the back of a VW bug and traveling from TX to IN, making about 600 miles per day. Need I say more?

 ELLIE: I recommend you go to entertaimnent.com and enter the zip code of where you’ll be traveling in order to preview their entertainment books for that destination.
 These are currently on sale and you can find discounts on food, movie tickets, amusement parks, hotels and much more.
 Also go to restaurant.com and enter the zip code to get gift certificates for half price and while you’re there, see if they have any sales.
 I recently bought $25 gift certificates at that site for only $2.
-Plus, use your smartphone by entering the attraction’s name to see if there are any coupons or codes you can download on your phone and use on the spot.
+Plus, use the Retail Me Not or Groupon app and entering the attraction’s name to see if there are any coupons or codes you can download on your phone and use on the spot.

 Enjoy your Family Road Trip!